matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 make develop                             # Will drop you into a shell with all dependencies installed
 ```

+### Overleaf

+This package can be used as-is with Overleaf, however this does not support the DnD 5e template, so will render with a plain white background.

+Steps for running on Overleaf:
+* Download repository as a .zip file from the `Code <>` menu in GitHub
+* Create a new project in Overleaf from a zip upload
+* Change the root document to `characters/aaliyah-plain.tex` and the engine to `LuaLaTeX`

+The document should then compile normally.

 ### Customisation

 There are a large number of character sheet customisation options available in [`dndtemplate.sty`](https://github.com/matsavage/DND-5e-LaTeX-Character-Sheet-Template/blob/main/dndtemplate.sty) which acts a central location to modify colour and opacity for a number of character sheet elements.
 There are some commands in `sheet-calculations` that were made to auto calculate the modifiers and proficiencies, and auto complete a few inputs.